-Both IgG and IgE blood testing are very important diagnostic tools that can provide an indisputable blueprint for healing.
+Both IgG and IgE blood testing are very important diagnostic tools that can provide an essential blueprint for immune system improvement.

 IgE antibodies are primarily associated with allergies.
 The first time someone is exposed to a foreign substance, like a virus or bacterium, it may take the immune system up to two weeks to make an antibody blueprint and to produce enough of a specific antibody to fight the infection.

 A common example of a typical IgE response to a food allergy is with peanuts.
 Suppose a person with a peanut allergy eats a peanut.
 B cells in the body (a type of white blood cells that are part of your adaptive immune system) are exposed to the peanut allergens.
 B cells begin making IgE antibodies to fight the peanut “infection” because your body recognizes peanuts as poison, not food.

 These IgE antibodies were made specifically for defending the body against peanuts.
 The IgE antibodies bind to the peanut molecules or allergens in the body.

 After the exposure to peanuts, IgE antibodies can also attach themselves to mast cells.
 Mast cells are a type of white blood cell that is part of the immune and neuroimmune system.
 They release histamine (causing inflammation intended to keep you safe) and play a protective role in the immune system's tolerance to pathogens as well as trying to protect the blood-brain barrier.